Allie Miller – Executive Director

 Phone: 856-854-3155 x107

-Bill Becker is an established entrepreneur and business man for over 30 years in the tri- state area Pa/NJ and Del.
+Bill is an established entrepreneur and business man for over 30 years in the tri- state area Pa/NJ and Del.
 His primary business is real estate however his real passion is and has been inspiring people and motivating them to do better for themselves by helping others.
 He is an accomplished author and lecturer for over 20 years as well as instructor for various universities in the tri-state area.
 His specialty is Life Coaching, setting and keeping goals with a spiritual tinge to help you move forward and be happier.
-Bill has been conducting workshops and symposiums on self esteem, goal setting and self realization for many years.
-He is a sought after speaker on his book “Power For Living Today” formerly titled “On the Brink of Bankruptcy”.
+He has been conducting workshops and symposiums on self esteem, goal setting and self realization for many years.
+He is a sought after speaker on his book “Power For Living Today,” formerly titled “On the Brink of Bankruptcy”.

 Phone: 856-854-3155 x170